isaacfurieri/AI-for-Games/README.md

 Installing ML-Agents:

 Download the ML-Agents package from the GitHub repository.
-Follow the installation guide: [Guide](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Installation.md) Usage
+Follow the installation guide: [Instalation Guide](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Installation.md)

 # Training a New Model: